sah3006/Python-BigData-Analysis/README.md

 # Edureka-Python-Big-Data-Analyst
-This project is for Python Certification for Edureka.
+This project is for sentiment analysis as part of Python Big Data course.